Introduction to International Human Rights

 Full course description

-In this course we look at human rights from the perspective of international law: the obligations of states to uphold universal standards and the mechanisms in place to transform national injustices into international concerns giving rise to recommendations (but not necessarily sanctions) to governments.
+Human rights are a universal language intended to end discrimination and violence, reduce human suffering and promote human development.
+In this course, we analyse human rights from the perspective of international law, specifically examining the following issues: the obligations of states to uphold universal standards and the mechanisms in place to transform national injustices into international concerns, giving rise to recommendations to governments (but not necessarily imposing sanctions per se).
 These obligations and mechanisms were created after 1948, when the Universal Declaration of Human Rights was adopted by the General Assembly of the United Nations (UN).
-Human rights are a universal language intended to end discrimination and violence, reduce human suffering and promote human development.

 - To provide an introduction to international human rights law and the institutional framework of the UN.